Essential implications of similarities in non-Hermitian systems: Introduction

 The relation of $\mathcal{PT}$ symmetry and pseudo Hermiticity, which denotes the similarity of $H$ and its adjoint $H^\dagger$, is well established.
 Quantum mechanics formulated on the basis of $\mathcal{PT}$-symmetric operators was investigated by Bender \textit{et al.}, \cite{Bender1998,Bender2002,BenderBook} and has been related to pseudo-Hermitian operators.
-For diagonalizable $\mathcal{PT}$-symmetric operators Mostafazadeh proofed pseudo Hermiticity by explicitly showing the similarity between $H$ and $H^\dagger$. \cite{Mostafazadeh12002,Mostafazadeh22002,Mostafazadeh32002,Mostafazadeh2010} Later this was extended to any finite $\mathcal{PT}$-symmetric Hamiltonian by Zhang \textit{et al.}. \cite{Zhang2020} In Section~\ref{sec:psH} we summarize and expand upon their results by showing a further connection to Hermitian and pseudo-Hermitian symmetric matrices, where we note the subtle difference between pseudo Hermiticity and pseudo-Hermitian symmetry.
+For diagonalizable $\mathcal{PT}$-symmetric operators Mostafazadeh proved pseudo Hermiticity by explicitly showing the similarity between $H$ and $H^\dagger$. \cite{Mostafazadeh12002,Mostafazadeh22002,Mostafazadeh32002,Mostafazadeh2010} Later this was extended to any finite $\mathcal{PT}$-symmetric Hamiltonian by Zhang \textit{et al.} \cite{Zhang2020} In Section~\ref{sec:psH} we summarize and expand upon their results by showing a further connection to Hermitian and pseudo-Hermitian symmetric matrices, where we note the subtle difference between pseudo Hermiticity and pseudo-Hermitian symmetry.
 Pseudo Hermiticity alone already enforces symmetries on the spectrum, and thus lowers the codimension of EPs, while $\mathcal{PT}$ symmetry and pseudo-Hermitian symmetry constitute two special cases.
 Further we include Hermitian Hamiltonians as a special case of pseudo-Hermitian symmetric systems, which has additional spectral symmetry that naturally prevents EPs from emerging.
-We also comment on real Hamiltonian as a special case of $\mathcal{PT}$-symmetry.
+We also comment on real Hamiltonians as a special case of $\mathcal{PT}$-symmetry.

-We find a similar structure for $\mathcal{CP}$-symmetric and chiral-symmetric systems.
-Both symmetries enforce chirality on the systems, which we define in Section~\ref{sec:chiral}.
-We prove that all $\mathcal{CP}$-symmetric and chiral-symmetric systems are chiral.
-We show the spectral constraint follows from chirality, and relate anti-Hermiticity to chirality.
-We compare pseudo Hermiticity and chirality, which have a resembling effect on the spectrum, and point out the similarities and differences between them.
+We find a similar structure for anti-$\mathcal{PT}$-symmetric and chiral-symmetric systems.
+Both symmetries enforce pseudo anti-Hermiticity on the systems, which we define in Section~\ref{sec:chiral}.
+We prove that all anti-$\mathcal{PT}$-symmetric and chiral-symmetric systems are pseudo anti-Hermitian.
+We show the spectral constraint follows from pseudo anti-Hermiticity, and relate anti-Hermiticity to pseudo anti-Hermiticity.
+We compare pseudo Hermiticity and pseudo anti-Hermiticity, which have a resembling effect on the spectrum, and point out the similarities and differences between them.